Fingerpicking patterns

 Pattern 3

-This pattern increase the complexity some, but without being to demanding.
+This pattern increases complexity somewhat, but without being too demanding.

 Exercise on pattern with open strings: